 top of page

-Fx Kollektiv is an ensemble from Basel that focuses on new music.
-Its musical styles encompass contemporary classical music, improvisation and experimental music that makes use of electronics and media.
-Fx Kollektiv explores the essence of sounds and seeks through collaboration with composers and artists to elaborate its own ensemble language.
-Fx breaks away from the traditional duo saxophone-piano formation and embraces new sound horizons.
-For this purpose they use electronic or prepared instruments, work with live electronics or use as yet little explored instruments such as the tubax or different synthesizers.
+Fx Kollektiv is an ensemble based in Basel that focuses on new music.
+Its musical styles encompass contemporary classical music, improvisation, and experimental music that makes use of electronics and media.
+Fx Kollektiv explores the essence of sound and, through collaborations with composers and artists, seeks to elaborate its own ensemble language.
+Fx breaks away from the traditional saxophone–piano duo formation and embraces new sonic horizons.
+For this purpose, they use electronic or prepared instruments, work with live electronics, or explore rarely used instruments such as the tubax or various synthesizers.

-Fx is based on a keyboard/piano and saxophone duo but lives up to the name "Kollektiv" by regularly doing projects with renowned international artists, be it instrumentalists, dancers or visual artists.
+Fx is rooted in a keyboard/piano and saxophone duo but lives up to the name "Kollektiv" by regularly engaging in projects with renowned international artists - whether instrumentalists, dancers, or visual artists.

-The musicians of this group can look back on a long stage career: they have participated in renowned festivals for new music and premiered works by young and already well-known composers such as Nadir Vassena, Andreas Frank, Joseph Michaels, Ezko Kikoutchi, Nuño Fernández, Jannik Giger, Vi Weinmann or Pablo Santiago Chin.
-They have recently toured the United States and have offered workshops for composers at the Manhattan School of Music and Longy School of Music Boston.
+The musicians of this group have long and distinguished stage careers: they have performed at renowned new music festivals and premiered works by young and established composers such as Marco Momi, Nadir Vassena, Andreas Frank, Joseph Michaels, Leonardo Idrobo, Ezko Kikoutchi, Nuño Fernández, Jannik Giger, Vi Weinmann or Pablo Santiago Chin.
+They have recently toured the United States and offered workshops for composers at the Manhattan School of Music and the Longy School of Music in Boston.

 alejandro negro.jpg